MrFriendCS/MrFriendCS.github.io/N5-CS-SDD.md

 print(phrase)
 ```

-Only strings can be concatenated, anything else must be cast (converted) to a string.
+To concatenate something that is not a string, it must be cast (converted) to a string.

 ``` python
 age = 18